suhasgupta791/Portfolio/README.md

 Data Science and Machine Learning Portfolio

 ### Lead electrical engineer at Apple Inc. designing state of the art hardware for Macbook Pros.
-### Student of Master's in information and data science (MIDS Class of 2020) at UC Berkeley, CA
+### Student of Master's in Information and Data Science (MIDS Class of 2020) at UC Berkeley, CA

 ### Previous education:
   - Masters in electrical and computer engineering (University of Florida, Gainesville)